 Select a straightforward cover letter format.
 In terms of content, most cover letters should include your contact information, and at least three body paragraphs:

-The first should explain for what job you are applying and how you found the job listing.
+The first paragraph should explain what job you are applying for and how you found the job listing.
 The second paragraph should explain the skills/experiences you have to offer that relate directly to the job listing.
 The final paragraph should reiterate your interest in the job and explain how you will follow up.

 In terms of presentation, you should use a simple, 12-point font that is easy to read (such as Times New Roman, Arial, or Verdana).
-Also leave a space between each paragraph so the page doesn’t look too cluttered.
+Also, leave a space between each paragraph so the page doesn’t look too cluttered.
 Keep your cover letter to no longer than one page.

 Personalize Your Letter